selectel/terraform-provider-selectel/website/docs/r/iam_serviceuser_v1.html.markdown

 * `password` - (Required, Sensitive) Password of the service user.

 * `role` - (Optional) Manages service user roles.
 You can add multiple roles – each role in a separate block.
-For more information about roles, see the [Roles](#roles) section.

     * `role_name` - (Required) Role name.